lavanet/docs/docs/provider/provider-setup.md

 ```

 ### Configuration
-:::warning
+:::warning READ BEFORE CONTINUING
 Configuration varies per chain.
 Some chains have steeper configuration requirements than others.
-If you're unsure, please visit the [chain page](/chains) of the specific endpoints you're attempting to setup and view our `Run an RPC Node` guide.
+If you're unsure, please visit the [chain page](/chains) of the specific endpoints you're attempting to setup and view our `Run an RPC Node` guide for that chain.
 :::
 :::info
 For advanced configuration such as **authentication**, header **forwarding**, configurable **node-timeout**, see [Provider Features](/provider-features)